Sierra Vista, Arizona: History

 In 1955, the first attempt to incorporate and rename the area was rejected, as Fry opposed both incorporating and renaming the town that bore his family name.
 In 1956, the ballot issue failed 76 to 61.
 People who owned land outside of Fry's property in the area of Garden Canyon/Overton and Buena, as well as parts of Fry went forward with incorporation and renaming by petition on May 26, 1956, excluding the half-square-mile owned by Fry that included the local red light district called "the White City" as well as off base housing of the African-American "Buffalo" soldier officers' families, and other minorities and groups they considered undesirable in the 1950s.
 They were described as the "Fry People."
 When Sierra Vista was incorporated, it did not include the enclave of Fry, which remains an unincorporated area within the city of Sierra Vista.

 Sierra Vista was incorporated in 1956.
 The proposed town council held a radio contest asking for names of the proposed town.
 Marie Pfister, the city clerk, asked her friend Nola Walker to store the suggestions.
 When the town was approved, they called Nola for the contest winner, but without counting the votes she told them her personal entry of "Sierra Vista" was the winner.
 On July 13, 2006, at a special ceremony during the city's 50th anniversary, Nola was granted "clemency" for her misrepresentation of the vote.

 In 1961 the community had grown large enough to be classified as a city, allowing the establishment of a community college.
 In 1973 Ethel Berger became the first female mayor in Arizona.
 In the 1970s the Art in the Park Festival was established by a committee of Army Wives, with it proceeds benefiting the Huachuca Arts Association, and college scholarships.
 Sierra Vista annexed Fort Huachuca, a U.S. military base, one of the largest employers in Arizona, and the adjacent community, in 1971.

 Sierra Vista was the site of the first McDonald's drive thru, which opened in 1975.
 The owner, Dave Rich, drove the innovative approach to gain the business of the soldiers from nearby Fort Huachuca.
 At that time, soldiers were not allowed to wear their military fatigues off of the military base with the exception of driving or riding inside vehicles.

 Sierra Vista has a population of over 43,000 today.
-The city is the economic and commercial center of Cochise County, and northern Sonora, Mexico.
+The city is the economic and commercial center of Cochise County.

 Known historical names for the area: